 Also of interest is that Richfield Springs has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Richfield Springs is somewhat higher than in the average US city of 21.84%: 27.48% of adults 25 and older in the village have at least a bachelor's degree.
+The percentage of people in Richfield Springs who are college-educated is somewhat higher than the average US community of 21.84%: 27.48% of adults in Richfield Springs have at least a bachelor's degree.

 The per capita income in Richfield Springs in 2022 was $27,504, which is low income relative to New York, and lower middle income relative to the rest of the US.
 This equates to an annual income of $110,016 for a family of four.
 However, Richfield Springs contains both very wealthy and poor people as well.